TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 - Default: false

 `--skip-integrity-check`
    Skip the checking for clean state before executing setup.
 This allows a pre-defined `LocalConfiguration.php` to be present.
 Handle with care.
-It might lead to unexpected or broken installation results
+It might lead to unexpected or broken installation results.

 - Accept value: no
 - Is value required: no